Updated by Linode Written by Linode

 126.96.36.199 188.8.131.52 2600:3c00::5e 2600:3c00::5f

-Here’s how to clone an existing zone:
+Here’s how to clone DNS records for an existing domain:

-If one of your domain names has expired or if you want to start hosting it on another DNS provider, you should permanently remove the domain zone and all of its associated DNS records.
+If one of your domain names has expired or if you want to start hosting it on another DNS provider, you should permanently remove the domain and all of its associated DNS records.

 CautionOnce removed, you MUST delete the Linode nameserver entries from the domain at the registrar level.
 This is a very important step; if the entries are not removed, someone could use your domain without your permission.